Translation Management: 8 Tips to Run Projects Faster and Smarter

 SmartDesk marks a shift in how your organisation handles translation

-If you are still managing that with emails and spreadsheets, things will eventually fall through the cracks.
+If you’re still managing that with emails, things will eventually fall through the cracks.
+If you’re still managing with spreadsheets, things will eventually fall through the cracks.
 SmartDesk gives you structure.
-It turns translation into a repeatable process with clear workflows and full visibility.
-It removes the guesswork because everything lives in one place and runs the same way every time.
+It turns translation into a repeatable process with clear workflows.
+With full visibility.
+It removes the guesswork because everything lives in one place.
+Everything runs the same way every time.

-You do not need to build it or manage it: you just plug into it and get on with your work.
+You don’t need to build it or manage it.
+You just plug into it.
+You get on with your work.

 AdHoc Translations - Denmark